vicperdana/vicperdana.github.io/_posts/2022-02-02-kubernetes-pass-exam-with-ease.md

 ### K8s the Hard Way

-If you're new to Kubernetes or simply curious about what makes up K8s, I really recommend going through [K8s the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) *at least once* - as noted by Kelsey, whilst this is a great resource for study, you would not want to run this in production but use this as a playground to get more intimate with Kubernetes.
+If you're new to K8s or simply curious about what makes up K8s, I really recommend going through [K8s the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) *at least once* - as noted by Kelsey, whilst this is a great resource for study, you would not want to run this in production but use this as a playground to get more intimate with K8s.

 Getting it right the first time is not the purpose here, in most likelihood, you may not get it right the first time (hence the title!) and the time you spend on *diagnosing, troubleshooting, and fixing* is the most valuable thing you get from this exercise.